Australians love to celebrate!

 Holi Festival, India

 Colour me happy India!
 The Hindu spring festival celebrated in India, Holi is a festival of colours… literally!
 It’s the most important festival in the Hindu calendar and lasts for two days, usually in March.
+There is no better way to celebrate this festival than right in the heart of India!

 The meaning of the Holi Festival ranges from the victory of good over evil, the arrival of spring and also, for some, the day for new beginnings and a time to forgive past wrongdoings.
 While it is unknown exactly how long Holi Festival has been around, there is mention of it in poetry from the 4th Century AD.